 Our program is unique in its size and intimacy; we award fellowships to 25 artists a year.
-In a program this small, everyone gets to to know each other.
-Thus the fellowship, while allowing ample solitude and plenty of unstructured work time, also allows for conversation, critique and collaboration.
+In a program this small, everyone gets to know each other.
+Thus the fellowship, while allowing ample solitude and plenty of unstructured work time, also allows for conversation, critique, and collaboration.

 Our 2017 Fellows

 We are so pleased to be welcoming the following 17 artists and writers into residence on Fishers Island.

 The Lighthouse Works is pleased to welcome Beverly Acha, Jibade-Khalill Huffman, Kristy Luck and Katherine Taylor to Fishers Island.
 Our fall fellows were selected by independent panels from a pool of over 800 applicants and will be in residence from August 29 until October 10.

 We are proud to have supported over 83 artists, writers and composers with the time and space to focus on their creative practice.